miguelmota/miguelmota.github.io/content/blog/getting-started-with-wireguard.md

 The rules immediately take effect.

-If your server is behind a NAT (which in our case it is because it's on EC2 behind a VPC) then all traffic needs to be forwarded from the default interface to the WireGuard interface.
+If your server is behind a NAT then all traffic needs to be forwarded from the default interface to the WireGuard interface.

 To find out the name of the default interface run `ip route`: